SammyJai-Lab/HACKUST-2021/README.md

 ### The main module of the node
 <img src="/Media/MainModule.png">

-The main module of the node is made using a Node mcu v3, a green led and a button held inside a 3d printed case.
+The main module of the node is made using a NodeMcu V3, a green led and a button held inside a 3d printed case.

 ### Sample installation
 <img src="/Media/SampleInstallation.png">